-The winner of Best Chef: Southwest at the prestigious 2017 James Beard Foundation Awards started with very humble beginnings.
-Hugo was raised in Mexico City and Puebla, Mexico, and learned his love of cooking from his mother and grandmother, a revered mole maker.
-At age 17, he left Mexico for Houston and began his career in the restaurant industry as a dishwasher and busboy at Backstreet Cafe before graduating from culinary school and later becoming its executive chef and owner, along with wife Tracy Vaught.
-His American Dream continued when they opened Hugo’s in 2002, featuring regional Mexican cuisine; Caracol, a Mexican coastal kitchen, in Houston’s Galleria area in 2013; and Xochi, celebrating the flavors of Oaxaca, in early 2017 in the Marriott Marquis Houston Downtown.
-Hugo has published two cookbooks: Hugo Ortega’s Street Food of Mexico (2012) and Backstreet Kitchen: Seasonal Recipes from Our Neighborhood Cafe (2013).
-Tracy and Hugo are also investors in Origen restaurant in Oaxaca, Mexico and with their team created the menu for Hugo’s Cocina in Terminal C at George Bush Intercontinental Airport in Houston.
-In 2017, Hugo was approached by celebrity chef Michael Mina to do a “pop-up” concept at his Mina Test Kitchen in San Francisco, and Mi Almita was born.
-The concept will become a brick and mortar restaurant in Los Angles in early 2019.
-He was a James Beard Award finalist for six consecutive years, 2012-2017.
-Hugo is one of Houston’s most acclaimed chefs and believes that a chef is only as good as the last meal he cooked.
-He remains a fixture in his four restaurant kitchens, is an avid bicyclist, and enjoys spending time at the beach with his family.
+The winner of 2017 Best Chef: Southwest James Beard Foundation Awards started with very humble beginnings.
+Hugo Ortega was raised in Mexico City and Puebla and learned his love of cooking from his mother and grandmother, a revered mole maker.
+At 17, he left Mexico for Houston and began his career in the industry as a dishwasher and busboy at Backstreet Cafe before graduating from Houston Community College Culinary Arts program and later becoming its executive chef and owner, along with wife Tracy Vaught.
+His American Dream continued with openings of Hugo’s, Caracol, Xochi and URBE.
+Hugo has published two cookbooks: Hugo Ortega’s Street Food of Mexico and Backstreet Kitchen: Seasonal Recipes from Our Neighborhood Cafe.
+Tracy and Hugo are investors in Origen restaurant in Oaxaca, and created the menu for Hugo’s Cocina at IAH airport.
+Hugo is the first Mexican-born chef to win a James Beard Award, and June 20, 2017 was declared Hugo Ortega Day in Houston by Mayor Sylvester Turner in honor of the award; and Hugo was bestowed the 2017 Craig Claiborne Lifetime Achievement Award from Southern Foodways Alliance.
+In 2019, Vaught established the Hugo Ortega Endowment Houston Community College’s Culinary Arts Program to support current and future HCC culinary students, and the lobby of the new building is named in Hugo’s honor.